 The International Primary Care Research Leadership programme

-This programme is hosted by the Department of Primary Care Health Sciences at the University of Oxford.
+This programme is hosted by the Nuffield Department of Primary Care Health Sciences at the University of Oxford.
 The programme was originally set up as part of the Brisbane Initiative, an international collaboration of universities founded by a small group of heads of primary care departments at a meeting in Brisbane in 2002.
-The SPCR funds up to two places per year on the programme.
+The SPCR part-funds up to two places per year on the programme.

 The International Primary Care Research Leadership programme is designed to foster and develop future leaders in primary care research.
 The programme consists of three residential meetings in Oxford designed to help participants explore different aspects of leadership in primary care research.
 Participants are encouraged to identify their own development needs, form peer learning sets and establish a two year follow up programme.
 They are provided with access to current leaders in primary care research, experts in strategic leadership and one-to-one coaching.

 SPCR member departments are invited to nominate one candidate who has demonstrated the potential to become a future leader in primary care research.
 They will usually be 1-5 years post-doctoral.
 The School will fund the top two placed applicants from member departments from the eight applicants selected by the programme organisers.